brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 **Description**

 This normal-appearing garment can be white (01–45 on d%, good alignment), gray (46–75, neither good nor evil alignment), or black (76–100, evil alignment).
-To most wearers, the robe offers no powers or has no effects unless the wearer's alignment doesn't match that of the robe (see below).
+To most wearers, the robe offers no powers or has no effects unless the wearer's alignment doesn't match that of the robe (see below.
 Only an arcane spellcaster can fully realize this potent magic item's powers once the robe is donned.
 These powers are as follows.

 - +5 armor bonus to [AC](../combat#_armor-class).
 - [Spell resistance](../glossary#_spell-resistance) 18.